Lightspeed Electroid Albegas: Arcade game

 Albegas was a laserdisc arcade game produced by Sega, with Toei Animation producing the animation for it.
 It was released in Japan in March 1984.

 In Japan, Game Machine magazine listed Albegas on their July 1, 1984 issue as being the tenth most-successful upright/cockpit arcade unit of the month.
-In North America, it was going to be published by Bally Midway for the U.S. under the title of Cybernault and a prototype video was made to demonstrate what the game would be like.
+In North America, it was going to be published by Bally Midway for the U.S. under the title of Cybernaut and a prototype video was made to demonstrate what the game would be like.
 However, the release of the game was cancelled.